itenium-be/PatternHatching/README.md

 See `Itenium.PatternHatching` for an implementation in C# and `MultipleDispatch` how VISITOR is not needed in a language such as Julia.

+### Multi-User Protection (p34)

+- TEMPLATE METHOD: have the base Node class implement security so the subclasses don't have to worry about it
+- SINGLETON: a "Multiton" implementation for the Users of the system